-To fully appreciate why I like this tree stand so much, you have to understand a couple of things.
-First, the size of the tree.
+To fully appreciate why I like this tree stand so much, you have to understand a couple of things: 1) the size of our tree.
 When my father-in-law shows up at the garden center to pick out his specimen, the Denver landscapers there see their Christmas bonuses get a little bit plumper.
 (He's the kind of shopper who looks at a "good, better, best" range of options and sees only one possibility.
 Even so, he's just as likely to ask, "What else you got?")
-The other problem is that I'm 5 ft.
+2) I'm 5 ft.
 8 and just shy of 140 pounds.
 My father-in-law is slightly shorter.
-When setting up our usual monstrous tower of timber and boughs we look like a couple of scrappy elves wrestling with a drugged grizzly bear.
-It's quite an event, typically involving plenty of muttered curses, not to mention a few silent prayers that all the tree critics in the room will let well enough alone.
+When setting up our usual monstrous tower of timber and boughs, we look like a couple of scrappy elves wrestling a drugged grizzly bear.
+It's quite an event, typically involving plenty of muttered curses, plus a few silent prayers that the tree critics in the room will let well enough alone.

 But that was with the old tree stands.
 The Krinner's debut performance was no less spectacular than Rudolph's first night out.
-Technically we exceeded the stand's load limits, as the tree was every bit of 12 feet, and we had to deploy our DIY carpentry skills to fit the (normally ample) maximum of 7 inches.
-The stand had no trouble supporting the tree, and the setup time and effort were a fraction of what they usually are (this time, our curses were not due to frustration but rather amazement at how well the stand works; by the way, we set up well before Christmas, so it's still ok to curse).
+Technically we exceeded the stand's load limits, as the tree was every bit of 12 feet, and we had to deploy our DIY carpentry skills to fit the (normally ample) maximum of a 7-inch diameter.
+The stand had no trouble supporting the tree, and the setup time and effort were a fraction of what they usually are (this time, our curses were due not to frustration but rather amazement at how well the stand works; by the way, we set up well before Christmas, so it's still OK to curse).
 That gave us more time for decorating!

 More Specs and Models

-The Genie XXL stand weighs 18 pounds (dry) and holds 2.5 gallons of water.
+The Krinner Genie XXL stand weighs 18 pounds (dry) and holds 2.5 gallons of water.
 This translates to greater stability than with other stands, plus less watering.
 A lot less watering.
-It takes about 20 minutes to fill the stand (if it weren't the dead of winter, I'd save trips to the sink by using a garden hose), but once filled, you don't have check the level every 8 or 10 hours, like you do with a regular stand.
+The stand takes about 20 minutes to fill (if it weren't the dead of winter, I'd save trips to the sink by using a garden hose), but once it's done, you don't have check the level every 8 or 10 hours, like you do with a regular stand.
 The Krinner also includes a water level indicator, a corklike plastic float that juts through the top of the stand base.
 This is a handy feature, but ours hung up once, so I recommend pushing the float down once or twice and letting it float back up just to make sure it's not stuck.